-There are four steps to finding a lab to work in at Johns Hopkins:
+Below are some of the steps to finding a lab to work in at Johns Hopkins:

 The medical school campus is on a different schedule than the Homewood campus.
 Medical school faculty look for students at the end of April and beginning of May for the summer session, in August for the fall semester, and in January for the spring semester.
 However, students have found labs before or after these times.

 During the summer and intersession, you may also choose to do research at other universities closer to your hometowns.
-You will need approval from Dr. Linda Gorman to work in labs outside of Hopkins.
+You will need approval from Dr. Jason Trageser to work in labs outside of Hopkins.

 Supervised research is initiated by an agreement between you and the faculty member (known as the lab supervisor).
 No paperwork is required, as the duties are verbally agreed upon.
 However, the agreement should include: